PLAN A VISIT

 FAqs

-Harvest is a church plant within the Anglican Church of North America (ACNA) and a part of the Diocese of the Carolinas.
+• Harvest is a church plant within the Anglican Church of North America (ACNA) and a part of the Diocese of the Carolinas.
 While its origins began in England, Anglicans are now a global communion of over 80 million fellow Christians!
 If you were to search out the word "Anglican" online, you would probably see that there are different expressions of Anglicanism around the world.
 Harvest Church leans more "blended" in style while still being rooted and grounded in ancient Christian practice, belief and tradition.
-Very importantly, because some Anglican communions around the world have wandered away from the gospel and the authority of scripture, Harvest aligns theologically and is in a covenant relationship with our Anglican brothers and sisters in Christ who adhere to the scriptures and the historical teachings of the Church and are a part of our global GAFCON.
+Very importantly, because some Anglican communions around the world have wandered away from the gospel and the authority of scripture (including the Church of England and the Episcopal Church in most parishes within the United States), Harvest aligns theologically and is in a covenant relationship with our global Anglican brothers and sisters in Christ who adhere to the scriptures and the historical teachings of the Church and are a part of GAFCON.

 Our children are precious to us and we will do everything we can to teach them the ways of the Lord and to increase their love, wisdom, and knowledge of Jesus.
+He loves the little children and so do we!
 Our prayer is that our children experience the love of God so powerfully that they will be passionate disciples of Jesus as they grow up!
-We welcome our children to worship with us and we have activity bags for those who need them.
-We also offer Harvest Kids Church for those K4-5th grade where if the parents choose, they can be dismissed for about 30-35 minutes of Bible teaching, Bible study, crafts and games on their level during the sermon.
+On Sundays, we have an infant nursery and cry room with audio piped in from the service if you’d like to check your infants/toddlers in or if your children get fussy during the service.
+We welcome children to worship with us but we do ask that you be mindful of others should they get restless.
+We have activity bags for those who need them as well in the Gathering Spot out front.
+We offer Harvest Kids Church for those K4-5th grade where if the parents choose, they can be dismissed for about 30-35 minutes of Bible teaching, Bible study, crafts and games on their level during the sermon.
 They will return later to celebrate Holy Communion with us.
 We also aim to get them involved in worship sometimes as well!
 Regardless, it's really important to us that children learn how to worship and serve the Lord from the youngest of ages.
-We also have a clean and safe infant nursery for our littlest ones!
+When you arrive, be sure to "check-in" up front to receive a security label for you and your child.
+You can pre-register them [HERE]

-Yes.
-No matter what tradition or denomination you may come from, the Communion Table is open to ALL who have been baptized and belong to Christ (including baptized young children).
+• Yes.
+No matter what tradition or denomination you may come from, the Communion Table is open to ALL who have been baptized and belong to Christ (including baptized children if they are able to receive it reverently).
 This is a family meal for those who love Jesus, and KNOW they need Jesus—it is not for people who have it all "figured out" because we are ALL a work in progress!
 If you or your children have not been baptized yet, we still want to pray a blessing over you and so please come forth and just cross your arms across your chest.
 This will signal us to pray.
 And of course, we invite you to learn about baptism and become a part of the family of Christ!

 Come to the Table!
 All you are thirsty, all who are hungry!
 And be filled!